anvex21/DicesGame/README.md

 # DicesGame
-<p style = "text-align: justify;">My first project using HTML, CSS and JS.
-The JavaScript is used to generate a random number, then change the img and check if there is a winner between the two players.
+<p style = "text-align: justify;"> The JavaScript is used to generate a random number, then change the img and check if there is a winner between the two players.
 The page needs to be refreshed in order to start a new game. </p>